-The Writer is dedicated to expanding and supporting the work of professional and aspiring writers with a straightforward presentation of industry information, writing instruction and professional and personal motivation.
-In the pages of our magazine, writers share experiences, expertise, struggles, advice, successes and suggestions.
+Founded in 1887, The Writer is dedicated to expanding and supporting the work of professional and aspiring writers with a straightforward presentation of industry information, writing instruction and professional and personal motivation.
+In the pages of our magazine, writers share experiences, expertise, struggles, advice, successes, and suggestions.

 Queries should be sent by e-mail to [email protected].
 All queries sent to any other address will be deleted.
-Please include your name, phone number and a short bio.
+Please include your name and a short bio.

 Writing Essentials: Articles that focus on the basics of the craft of writing, such as using flashbacks effectively.
-800 words, plus a short sidebar of resources.
+1,000 – 1,400 words.

-Market Focus: Reports on specific market areas such as trade journals, alumni magazines, parenting, sports and travel.
-1,000 words, including sidebar of markets, resources or tips.
+Market Focus: Reports on specific market areas such as trade journals, alumni magazines, parenting, sports, and travel.
+1,000 – 1,400 words, including sidebar of markets, resources, or tips.